openlibhums/memory-alpha/content/support/identifiers/crossref-article-doi-placeholder.md

 resolve correctly, if the URL it points to isn't fully operational yet on the Janeway side (i.e., the article isn't published).

-Registered (but some citations not correctly parsed)
+- Registered (but some citations not correctly parsed)
     Crossref understood the article-level metadata, but when it went to process the citations, there were errors.
 Check the XML in the **Response** column for details.

-Registered with warning
+- Registered with warning
     Crossref understood and registered the DOI, but sent back a warning.
 Check the XML in the **Response** column for details.

-Registration failed
+- Registration failed
     Crossref tried to register the DOI but couldn't because of a problem.
 Check the XML in the **Response** column for details.

-## Crossref Settings
+## Crossref settings

-To edit the Crossref settings, select **Crossref Settings** from the manager interface.
+To edit the Crossref settings, select **Crossref settings** from the manager interface.
 The fields are as follows:

 Use Crossref DOIs